BSP NBA Season Preview: Atlantic Division

 As presently constructed, the 76ers look like a contender in the Eastern Conference.
 They appear to have all the ingredients of a championship-caliber roster based on their star power and their supporting cast on paper.
 Along with that, they hired former Toronto Raptors head coach Nick Nurse.
 As a coach, he won an NBA Championship in 2019 and Coach of the Year in 2020.
 He also brings a reputation of player development with him to the City of Brotherly Love.

 However, James Harden, before this preview, publicly made comments about general manager Daryl Morey.
 The All-Star suggested Morey was a “liar” and never wanted to be a part of the same organization he’s a part of.
 With that in mind, the 76ers are essentially in the same position they were in two seasons ago in terms of one of the team’s top players requesting a trade.
 In this situation, Harden doesn’t seem to have much leverage for a trade.
-Given his age (34) and his recent playoff performance.

 They’re still a playoff-caliber team, but reigning MVP Joel Embiid will need to continue to play at an MVP level if they want to avoid the play-in tournament.
 There will also be more responsibility placed on Tyrese Maxey to become more of a facilitator while also giving them the same scoring production.
 Without Harden, the 76ers should finish as a top-six seed at worst.
 However, their finish could also depend on the return they receive in a Harden trade.
 Nonetheless, time is ticking on Embiid’s championship window in Philadelphia, and could ask to move on if they don’t get the job done this season.